securCom/ansible-role_repo-scl/README.md

 # Requirements

-Forr supported systems  see https://wiki.centos.org/AdditionalResources/Repositories/SCL.
+For supported systems  see https://wiki.centos.org/AdditionalResources/Repositories/SCL.
 If your system is not supported, the role tasks will be skipped.

 For supported system by this role, see the `vars/os-<system>` files.